rcc-uchicago/cgsl-archive/prototype.md

 A virtual-machine on the Midway cluster will be allocated for hosting a dedicated MySQL database, needed for persisting and querying the metadata accompanying each video recording.
-This VM will also host a dedicated web server and the querying engine for our annotation indices.
+This VM will also host a dedicated web server and the [query engine](http://www.blevesearch.com/) for our annotation indices.

 ## Resources

-* [various examples](demos.md) of data-discovery web apps

 * video annotation and playback (with WebVTT and track elements)
   * [track demo](http://simpl.info/track/)